Search This Blog

 1928 ; threatened with forced closure by the authorities yet again.
 But survives until...

 Closed 1931.
 Last landlord - William George Marshall.
-At this time it was described as having a nice exterior, but the interior made it the "most inconvenient, darkest, dingiest, and least comfortable house."
-At this point only one room was in use by the public.
+At this time it was described as having a nice exterior (or as one in favour of its closure put it, a "somewhat pretentious" one) but the interior made it the "most inconvenient, darkest, dingiest, and least comfortable house."
+At this point only one room was in use by the public and this was divided to form the bar and tap room.
 It was also noted the house did a good "working class trade" which had actually increased significantly in recent years.
 No doubt the constant threats of closure had caused the landlords to restrict their investment in the property.
-But it is sad that a historic pub with a landmark green tiled exterior and a good and increasing trade was seemingly closed because the licensing and compensation committees didn't find the interior to their taste.
+But it is sad that a historic pub with a landmark green tiled exterior and a good and increasing trade was seemingly chosen for closure because the licensing and compensation committees didn't find the interior to their taste.
+Of course there were many other licenced premises very close by which was also a factor.

 This post is updated as new information emerges.
 All listings are as noted in original sources, including alternative spellings.